 Great Ears: Functional comparisons of land and marine leviathan ears.
 Journal of the Acoustical Society of America.
 2006;120(5):3265.

 Biomechanical evidence of low to infrasonic hearing in Mysticetes: implications for impacts.
 Erice, Sicily; 2013.

-Great ears: Low frequency sensitivity correlates in land and marine leviathans."
-In: Popper AN, Hawkins A, eds.
+Great ears: Low frequency sensitivity correlates in land and marine leviathans.
+In: Popper AN, Hawkins A, editors.
 The Effects of Noise on Aquatic Life II.
-Springer-Verlag; In Press."
+Springer-Verlag; In Press.

 Great ears: functional comparisons of land and marine leviathan ears.
 San Diego, CA; 2011.